 Diagnostic: if HomeLink shows no LED activity at all when buttons are pressed, the module is dead or unpowered.
 Check the car’s fuse for “interior accessory” or “rearview mirror” depending on year and make.
 If the fuse is intact and the module is dead, replacement requires a trip to the dealer or an authorized HomeLink installer.

 If you’ve re-paired three times in a year, the problem isn’t the procedure.
 The problem is that HomeLink, as a 1990s-era radio architecture, is being asked to do a job that the rest of the home’s connected stack outgrew years ago.
-A few alternatives worth knowing about:
+A few alternatives to HomeLink worth knowing about:

 • Hard-wired Wi-Fi modules (myQ for Chamberlain/LiftMaster, FAAC SimplyConnect, similar bridges for Nice and DoorKing) wire into the opener’s terminal block and bypass the radio entirely.
 They depend on home Wi-Fi reaching the gate, which on long driveways is often worse than the radio path.